nroi/flexo/README.md

 ## Configuration

 The AUR package will install the configuration file in `/etc/flexo/flexo.toml`.
-It includes many comments and should be self explanatory (open an issue in case you disagree).
+It includes many comments and should be self-explanatory (open an issue in case you disagree).
 In most cases, you will want to leave all settings unchanged, with two exceptions:

 1. The setting `low_speed_limit` is commented by default, which means that flexo will *not* attempt